SubtleSanity/NetcodeAddons/README.md

 You can use these as parameters in RPCs
 You can use these in NetworkVariable<>
-Use in NetworkVariable<> can be simplified by using the specific NetworkVariableXXX types:
+Use in NetworkVariable<> can be simplified by using the NetworkVariableXXX types:
 - NetworkVariableObject
 - NetworkVariableBehaviour
 - NetworkVariableAsset